Go to Qonto

 • BIC: QNTOFRP1XXX

-💡As a new actor in the financing system, we have built partnership with Wise transfer to ensure the reception of your SWIFT transfers.
+💡As a new player in the financing system, we have partnered with Wise transfer to ensure the smooth reception of your SWIFT transfers.

-You must ask your clients to mention the BIC of our intermediary bank Wise in addition to Qonto Bic’s when they will send you a SWIFT transfer.
+When receiving a SWIFT transfer, please ask your clients to mention the BIC of our intermediary bank, Wise, in addition to Qonto BIC.

-👉 Even if we handle the reception of transfers in all the currencies listed below, please note that your Qonto account can only receive funds in euros.
-Amounts received in foreign currencies are automatically converted to credit your account.
+Please note that while we handle the reception of transfers in various currencies, your Qonto account can only receive funds in euros.
+Any amounts received in foreign currencies will be automatically converted to credit your account.

 List of accepted currencies ✅ (incoming SWIFT transfers)